ESBenchmark/ESBench/docs/guide/typescript.md

 - [sucrase](https://github.com/alangpierce/sucrase).
 - [TypeScript](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function).

 These are listed in the peerDependencies and marked as optional, so compilers from other installed packages (e.g. `vite` has dependency `esbuild`) can also be used.
-In the vast majority of cases where projects using TypeScript have `typescript` installed, this feature comes out-of-box.
+In the vast majority of cases where projects using TypeScript have compiler installed, this feature comes out-of-box.

 If no supported compiler found, the import fails.